Hanging my wallpaper designs in your home is (of course!) a very stylish way to add colour and vibrance to your home.

 Wet the back of the paper with a sponge and wait 10 minutes.

-Book the paper and leave for 15 minutes to acclimate.
+Book the paper and leave for 10 minutes to acclimate.
+Don't stack booked strips, the added weight could cause creases.

 Paste the acclimated strip on to the wall using a wallpaper smoother to push out air pockets or bubbles.
 Move on to your next strip.